Anti-Submarine Warfare Shallow Water Craft: Arnala-class

 INS Arnala was delivered to the Indian Navy on 8 May 2025 at Kattupalli Shipyard.
 The ship, named after Arnala fort, was to commissioned on 18 June 2025.
 The ship has an indigenous content of over 88% with equipment from Bharat Electronics, Mahindra Defence, and Larsen & Toubro among others.

 The last warship of the class, Ajay, was launched on 21 July 2025 by Priya Deshmukh, wife of Vice Admiral Kiran Deshmukh, Indian Navy's Chief of Materiel.
 The second ship of the class, Androth, was delivered on 13 September 2025, and commissioned on 6 October 2025 in Visakhapatnam.

+The third ship from GRSE lot, Anjadip, was delivered to the Indian Navy on 22 December 2025 and was commissioned on 27 February 2026.